 This page provides some outline guidance for users and we recommend that those new to the Archive read the following before ‘diving in’!
 The Archive is growing all the time and along with OCLC, we are constantly striving to improve the user experience.

 Collections are defined by the type of document they contain (books, papers, reports etc.) rather than by subject (since most items in the archive span a range of subjects).
 When we have a clearly recognisable group or series, such as the MRS newsletter or the MORI British Public Opinion series, that can be a separate collection.

 Searching within a collection

 Filtering.
-On the left hand side of the collection page you will see variables listed under `Author(s)’, `Title’, `Date’ and `Publisher’.
-These can by used for multi-level filtering.
+On the left-hand side of the `Books’ collection page you will see variables listed under `Author(s)’, `Date’ and `Publisher’, with the number of occurrences of each.
+These lists are known as facets, and can be used for multi-level filtering.
 For example, if you click on `Everitt, Brian’ under `Author(s), the page will show the books authored by him.
 Now click on `Springer’ under `Publishers’ and you will see just those of Everitt’s books which were published by Springer.
 Both filters will now appear at the top of the page.
 Cancel `Everitt’ and all the Springer books in the collection will now be seen.
 Click on a date (e.g. 2008) and you will see only those Springer books from that year.

-Note that the filters are ordered by frequency of occurrence: it is not possible to order them differently, e.g. alphabetically, although we understand that OCLC are working on adjustments to their system which may make this possible in future.
-Some of the filters shown may not be complete lists, so caution is needed if using this function.
+Note that the facets are ordered by frequency of occurrence: it is not possible to order them differently, e.g. alphabetically, although we understand that OCLC are working on adjustments to their system which may make this possible in future.
+Some of the facets shown may not be complete lists, so caution is needed if using this function.

 The variables available for sorting or filtering vary by collection, depending on the search variables appropriate for the type of document.
 All collections can be sorted by title and by date (year).